jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

       - disable remote management and enable secure communication only (such as over HTTPS)
       - review IoT vendor to understand their history with reported vulnerabilities, response time to vulnerabilities and their overall approach to security
       - not all IoT devices are suitable for enterprise networks

-- 3.5.9 Microservices
+- 3.5.9 Microservices (e.g., application programming interface (API))
   - **Service-oriented Architecture (SOA)**: constructs new apps or functions out of existing but separate and distinct software services, and the resulting app is often new; therefore its security issues are unknown, untested, and unprotected; a derivative of SOA is microservices
-  - **Microservices**: a feature of web-based solutions and derivative of SOA
-    - A microservice is simply one element, feature, capability, business logic, or function of a web app that can be called upon or used by other web apps
+  - **Microservices**: a feature of web-based solutions and derivative of SOA, microservices app is put together as a collection of loosely-couples small and independent services;A microservice is simply one element, feature, capability, business logic, or function of a web app that can be called upon or used by other web apps
     - Microservices are usually small and focused on a single operation, engineered with few dependencies, and based on fast, short-term development cycles (similar to Agile)
+    - Each microservice exposes an Application Programming Interface (API) providing communication and interaction with other services; these APIs allow for a modular, flexible, and scalable architecture
     - Securing microservices:
       - use HTTPS only
       - encrypt everything possible and use routine scanning
       - closely aligned with microservices is the concept of shifting left, or addressing security earlier in the SDLC; also integrating it into the CI/CD pipeline
       - consider the software supplychain or dependencies of libraries used, when addressing updates and patching
+      - ensure APIs are secure by using appropriate authentication, authorization, and encryption for data exchanges
+      - if deployed via containers, ensure appropriate access control, secure images and configurations; ensure the software is updated and patched regularly

 - 3.5.10 Containerization
   - **Containerization**: AKA OS virtualization, is based on the concept of eliminating the duplication of OS elements in a virtual machine; instead each app is placed into a container that includes only the actual resources needed to support the app, and the common or shared OS elements are used from the hypervisor
     - Containerization is able to provide 10 to 100 x more application density per physical server compared to traditional virtualization